An official website of the State of Georgia.

 Attorney General Chris Carr appointed W. Wright Banks, Jr. to serve as Chief Deputy for the Georgia Department of Law on March 1, 2020.

-Beth Burton serves as Deputy Attorney General and Director of the Criminal Justice Division, where she oversees the Capital Litigation Section, the Post-Conviction Section, and the Public Safety Section.
-Prior to that, she served as head of the Capital Litigation Section.
-Beth received her B.A.
+Beth Burton serves as the Deputy Attorney General of the Criminal Justice Division.
+In this role, she oversees the Capital Litigation, Post-Conviction Litigation, and Public Safety Sections.

-As Deputy Attorney General, Anne Infinger is in charge of the Attorney General’s Consumer Protection Unit, which enforces Georgia’s Fair Business Practices Act and a number of other consumer-related laws.
+As the Deputy Attorney General of the Consumer Protection Division, Anne Infinger oversees the enforcement of Georgia’s Fair Business Practices Act and a number of other consumer-related laws.

 In his role as Chief of Staff, Travis Johnson oversees all operations and internal and external communications for the Department of Law.
 He also serves as the Department’s primary liaison on public policy matters, government and community relations and legislative affairs.

-Kathleen M. Pacious was appointed Deputy Attorney General of the General Litigation Division in 1997.
-She manages the tort, civil rights and workers' compensation litigation for the State of Georgia.
+Kathleen M. Pacious has served as the Deputy Attorney General of the General Litigation Division since 1997.
+In this role, she manages the tort, civil rights and workers' compensation litigation for the state of Georgia.

 Van Pearlberg has served as the Deputy Attorney General of the Medicaid Fraud Division since March 2013.
 Under his leadership, the Medicaid Fraud Division has recovered in excess of $225 million on behalf of the state of Georgia.

 As the Solicitor General, Stephen Petrany oversees the office’s appellate and multi-state litigation in state and federal courts.
 He also collaborates on all phases of significant litigation with other attorneys at the Department of Law and advises the Attorney General concerning matters of national interest that may have implications for the state of Georgia.